Two World Leading Symposia Coming Up

 Tal Hörer Surgery/Vascular SE

-We are working on the preliminary program and the list of speakers and panelists, working on buildning this platform on coopeartion and open discussion wich will differ from other congresses.
+We are working on theprogram and the list of speakers and panelists, working on buildning this platform on coopeartion and open discussion that will differ from other congresses.
+A modern, up tp date way to share data and debate!

 We welcome the different societies that have joined us.
 We appreciate the great enthusiasm for the EVTM platform and working for cooperation.